mtumilowicz/go-chi-gorilla-wire-workshop/README.txt

         * two instances of an interface type are equal <=> their types are equal and their values are equal
             * type isn’t comparable => panic
                 * example: interface as a map key
+    * accept interfaces, return structs
+        * exception: returning error interface
+        * concrete type is returned => new methods and fields can be added without breaking existing code
+            * new fields and methods can be ignored if call-sites using interfaces
+            * example: database/sql/driver in std lib
+                * defines a set of interfaces that define what a database driver must provide
+                    * responsibility of the database driver author to provide concrete implementations
+                    * almost all methods on all interfaces return interfaces
+                * problem: starting in Go 1.8, database drivers are expected to support additional features
+                    * existing interfaces can’t be updated with new method
+                    * existing methods on these interfaces can’t be updated to return different types
+                    * solution: define new interfaces and tell database driver authors that they should implement both
+        * invoking a function with parameters of interface types => heap allocation occurs for each interface parameter
 * embedding
     * form of composition
         * is not inheritance - cannot assign a variable of one type to another